Full-Thrust/ftmap/README.txt

 the ship images etc. AFAIK this is a rounding error problem in the image library and the workaround is to reduce the value (<=10).

-2) Anti aliasing algortihtm is a little flaky and doesn't work with color or bitonal maps very well.
+2) FIXED in 1.8.3 Anti aliasing algortihtm is a little flaky and doesn't work with color or bitonal maps very well.
 Its designed to and works with the conventional image format (black background white foreground).

 3) Unrobust to problems in the data file format, will core dump.